 The campus of Cincinnati Christian University is an oasis in the middle of a big city.
 First-time visitors are often surprised to discover all that exists on our small campus hill.
 Even though there are unlimited amenities within minutes of CCU, our campus is designed to make students feel at home.

-When it is time for homework or to study for an exam, our students have the resources they need.
+When it is time for doing homework or studying for an exam, our students have the resources they need.
 The George Mark Elliott Library provides the CCU community with resources and services to get the information they need.
-The library has a collection of over 150,000 books (both print and electronic), microforms, and audio-visual media with access to thousands of more resources through our databases and affiliations.
+The library has a collection of over 150,000 books (both print and electronic), microforms, and audio-visual media with access to thousands of resources through our databases and affiliations.
 Additionally, there are wireless internet hotspots throughout campus so students can study virtually anywhere on our hill.